 The focus of this unit is the impact of physical activity on the body's anatomical and physiological systems.
 Students are introduced to these concepts that support them to improve their performance as team members and/or individuals.

 Paired unit combination - GEPES

-Assessment types for both units:

 Practical 50%

 Investigation 25%

 Response 25%